redhat-cop/cloud.vmware_ops/roles/provision_vm/README.md

     * size:
         - description:
             - Disk storage size.
-            - You should include the storage unit like 100kb, 100mb, etc
+            - You should include the storage unit such as 100kb, 100mb, etc
         - type: str
     * size_kb:
         - description: Disk storage size in kb.